Ian-NP/Assignment_1/README.md

 12. AR Navigation to Nearest Dealership

 ## VI.
 Conclusion
-- Summary of key findings and decisions made based on the documentation and research.
+-  The documentation provides a solid foundation for understanding the website's purpose, user audience, and the value it offers.